haipro287/remind_clone_web_server/README.md

 3. Execute this command `npm run migrate:up`.
 This will run the latest migration files found in `/databases/migrations`.

+**Note**: Sometimes, stuff happens...
+If any error popped up during this process, please consider dropping and creating the database again, then rerun `npm run migrate:up`.

 ## Add placeholder data

 ```sh